nvda-es/devguides_translation/original_docs/w10addoninternals.md

 ## Add-on contents

 The Windows 10 App Essentials add-on consists of a global plugin and app modules for various universal apps that comes with Windows 10.
-The Windows 10 Objects (shortened to WinTenObjs), the global plugin portion of this add-on, provides foundations such as overlay classes for frequently encountered controls in Windows 10 an universal apps, UIA event tracking and logger, as well as the add-on update facility.
-Details of how the add-on updater works is covered in the article on StationPlaylist Studio add-on, as both add-ons use the same update facility.
+The Windows 10 Objects (shortened to WinTenObjs), the global plugin portion of this add-on, provides foundations such as overlay classes for frequently encountered controls in Windows 10 an universal apps, along with UIA event tracking and logger facility.
+Until 2018, the global plugin was also responsible for add-on update feature, documented here for sake of completeness.

 In regards to app modules, these were included to either provide workarounds or enhance the user experience.
 For example, the app module for Settings app (systemsettings) allows NVDA to announce Windows Update download and installation progress, and app module for UWP frame host (shellexperiencehost) includes a workaround for menu expanded status problem in Start menu.
 We'll meet some of these app modules in subsequent sections.